Open-Attestation/documentation-website/docs/did-section/raw-document-did.md

 ### Replacing the identity proof location

-Change the value of `issuers[0].identityProof.location` from `intermediate-sapphire-catfish.sandbox.openattestation.com` to the dns name used to bind the wallet address in the [previous step](/docs/did-section/dns).
+Change the value of `issuers[0].identityProof.location` from `intermediate-sapphire-catfish.sandbox.openattestation.com` to the DNS name used to bind the wallet address in the [previous step](/docs/did-section/dns).

 ### Replacing the identity proof key